AllenNeuralDynamics/parallax/docs/source/programmersGuide.rst

     Small noise or irrelevant blobs, such as reflections on the reticle's metal window, are removed from the image.
 Contours are detected, and only the largest contour (likely the reticle) is retained, while the others are filled in or removed.

 5. **Invert Image and Remove Blobs:**
-    The binary mask is inverted so that the reticle becomes the background, and any small noise or blobs, such as reflections on the reticle surface, are further cleaned up by detecting and removing small contours.
+    The binary mask is inverted so that the reticle becomes the foreground, and any small noise or blobs, such as reflections on the reticle surface, are further cleaned up by detecting and removing small contours.

 6. **Resize to Original:**
     The processed image is resized back to its original size, ensuring the final mask matches the dimensions of the original input image.